 Pediatric anxiety disorders are associated with increased difficulty in school performance and peer relationships [3-5].
 When left untreated, anxiety disorders starting in childhood tend to persist into adulthood, and are frequently associated with depression , substance abuse [7,8], occupational impairment , and suicidal behavior .

 Pharmacotherapy for anxiety disorders in children will be discussed here.
 The epidemiology, pathogenesis, clinical manifestations, course, and diagnosis of anxiety disorders in children are discussed separately.
 Psychotherapy for anxiety disorders in children is also discussed separately.
 Obsessive compulsive disorder and posttraumatic stress disorder in children and adolescents are also discussed separately.
-(See "Anxiety disorders in children and adolescents: Epidemiology, pathogenesis, clinical manifestations, and course" and "Overview of fears and phobias in children and adolescents" and "Psychotherapy for anxiety disorders in children and adolescents" and "Obsessive-compulsive disorder in children and adolescents: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Treatment of obsessive-compulsive disorder in children and adolescents" and "Psychosocial treatment of posttraumatic stress disorder in children and adolescents".)
+(See "Anxiety disorders in children and adolescents: Epidemiology, pathogenesis, clinical manifestations, and course" and "Overview of fears and phobias in children and adolescents" and "Psychotherapy for anxiety disorders in children and adolescents" and "Obsessive-compulsive disorder in children and adolescents: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Treatment of obsessive-compulsive disorder in children and adolescents" and "Psychosocial interventions for posttraumatic stress disorder in children and adolescents".)

 ANTIDEPRESSANTS — For most children receiving medication treatment for an anxiety disorder, we suggest first-line treatment with a selective serotonin reuptake inhibitor (SSRI), rather than other treatments.
 Serotonin-norepinephrine reuptake inhibitors (SNRIs) and tricyclic antidepressants have also shown efficacy in the treatment of pediatric anxiety disorders.
 Because they are associated with less easily tolerated side effects compared with SSRIs, these drugs are generally used second- or third-line.